wangeditor-team/wangeditor-usage-doc-en/docs/pages/01-get  started/02-edit height.md

-# Editing area height
+# Editable area height

-You can use `editor.config.height` property to change editing area height in wangEditor.
-By default, the editing area height is `300px`.
+You can use `editor.config.height` property to change editable area height in wangEditor.
+By default, the editable area height is `300px`.

 ```jsx
 const editor = new E('#div1')